Here you find a selection of received eQSL cards for our club-calls, mostly from contest contacts.

 QSLs - David M0DHO is the QSL Manager for M0AAA and MX0AAA.
 David keeps many of the old contest and activity logs of the various RADARC callsigns.

-Tom G0VQR is the QSL manager for M4T, while Min Standen (G0JMS) is the license holder of M(X)0EEE.
+Tom G0VQR was the QSL manager for M4T, while Min Standen (G0JMS) is the license holder of M(X)0EEE.

 If you are interested in operating any of the current RADARC club-calls, please contact the comittee (see the RADARC website).